Rule 3745-50-58 | Conditions applicable to all permits.

 (ii) Any information of a release or discharge of hazardous waste or of a fire or explosion from the hazardous waste management facility which could threaten the environment or human health outside the facility.

-(b) The description of the occurrence and its cause shall include all of the following:
+(b) The description of the occurrence and the cause of the occurrence shall include:

-(vi) An assessment of actual or potential hazards to the environment and human health outside the facility, where this is applicable.
+(vi) An assessment of actual or potential hazards to the environment and human health outside the facility, where this is applicable; and

 (vii) Estimated quantity and disposition of recovered material that resulted from the incident.

-(c) A written submittal shall also be provided within five days after the time the permittee becomes aware of the circumstances.
-The written submittal shall contain a description of the noncompliance and its cause; the period of noncompliance including exact dates and times, and if the noncompliance has not been corrected, the anticipated time the noncompliance is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.
+(c) A written submittal also shall be provided within five days after the time the permittee becomes aware of the circumstances.
+The written submittal shall contain a description of the noncompliance and the cause of the noncompliance; the period of noncompliance including exact dates and times, and if the noncompliance has not been corrected, the anticipated time the noncompliance is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.
 The director may waive the five-day written notice requirement in favor of a written report within fifteen days.